Hokies in Israel

 Click HERE to learn more about the fellowship program.

-Friends of Israel at Virginia Tech’s mission is educate Virginia Tech students about every aspect of Israel and to celebrate its accomplishments in technology, sciences, mathematics, and the arts.
-We network with student leaders and connect with them university resources, such as the room reservations process, Collegiate Times, GobblerConnect, and Gobblerfest.
+Friends of Israel at Virginia Tech’s mission is to educate Virginia Tech students about every aspect of Israel and to celebrate its accomplishments in technology, sciences, mathematics, and the arts.
+We network with student leaders and connect with them to create meaningful relationships between the Israeli and general population on campus.
+Thus, we hope to better our world by creating community.